IanFinlayson/exploring-cs/chapter07.md

     4. Write the steps needed in plain English
     5. Test these steps and look for problems with them
     6. Translate your algorithm into code
-    7. Test the code you\'ve written
+    7. Test the code you've written
 -   You can use pseudocode or flowcharts to work on the general solution to a problem before diving into code.
 -   To get better at algorithmic problem solving, you need to practice